kiwisincebirth/TRS-80-ROMS/MODEL1.md

 * `#DEFINE VER13` - this is the default if VER12 is not defined, and doesnt need to be uncommented
 * `#DEFINE EACA80` - uncomment to enable Dick Smith System-80 (EACA) hardware support.
   NOTE: While not mandatory you should also define `VER12` since the System-80 ROM was based on V1.2.
-  V1.3 has not been formally tested, but assume should work, and opens ability to also specify `FREHDBT`
+  V1.3 has not been formally tested, but assume should work, and opens ability to also specify `FREHDBT`.
+  This only targets the core 12kb ROM, and does not include the latter Rom extensions

 There are several optional features.
 * `#DEFINE FREHDBT` - Enables the FreHD auto boot feature, i.e. the Auto boot ROM.
 This requires version 1.3 ROM as a base, please do NOT define `VER12` as it is not compatible (it will be ignored anyway)